Xtendera/Entropy/README.md

 # Entropy
-A game and game framework written in C++.
-Currently a work in progress, end goal is to have a functional game called Entropy.

-Can also be used a template for your own games!
+A work in progress 2D scrolling platformer made in a **completely custom engine**.
+The game supports all desktop platforms and web platforms through WebAssembly (WASM).

 ## Build